Andrew Morris (organist/conductor)

 Andrew Morris (born 18 December 1948) is a British conductor, organist, adjudicator and teacher based in Cambridge.

 Biography

 Andrew Morris was brought up on the Isle of Wight.
 He was a boy chorister of Westminster Abbey under Sir William McKie and then gained a music scholarship to Bembridge School before entering the Royal Academy of Music in 1967, where he studied organ, piano and conducting.
-He then read for the MA and BMus degrees at the University of London before taking the MEd degree by research at Pembroke College, University of Cambridge, where he was also Schoolmaster Fellow Commoner.
+He then read for both MA and BMus degrees at the University of London before taking the MEd degree by Research at Pembroke College, University of Cambridge, where he was also Schoolmaster Fellow Commoner.
 He is a Fellow of Trinity College London, was elected an Associate of the Royal Academy of Music by the Governing Body of the Royal Academy of Music in 1988 and given the honorary award of ARSCM by the Royal School of Church Music in 2019 for his work in church music, choral music and music education.